Faye-LisH/QCDSumHelper/README.md

 QEvaluate[I   dia   ScaleMu^(2  (4 - D)), p]
 ```

-The Documentation is out of date and may useless at this time, the development of this package is far from complete due to the lack of time.
+The Documentation is out of date and may useless now, the development of this package is far from complete due to the lack of time.

 ## to do:

 - enhance the QSimplify so that it can recongize the color indicex in the Tetraquark current
 - SU(3) flavor decomposition
 - generate diagrams
+- complete the documentation